ebellbog/just-five-lights/README.md

-# just_five_lights
+# "Just Five Lights"
 One-dimensional action game, playable in browser and on Philips Hue
+Loosely inspired by Ayla Myers' "Just One Boss"